JOIN OUR MAILING LIST

 JERUSALEM: THE HOLY CITY’S DEVELOPMENT FROM ANTIQUITY TO TODAY

 The Walnut Street Synagogue is pleased to present our Jerusalem: The Holy City’s Development from Antiquity to Today series.
-Join us in April for our fourth program, Rechavia and Beyond: 1920-Present, on Wednesday, May 15 at 7:00 pm EDT.
+Join us online in April for our fourth program, Rechavia and Beyond: 1920-Present, on Wednesday, May 15 at 7:00 pm EDT.
 Please visit our event webpage for more details and to register.

 Jerusalem Series details